 Pre-sign the rules so Week-2 decisions are rational, not reactive.

-Band choice is anchored to ID 48 evidence and timed by the Spring Calendar (ID 57).
+Band choice is anchored to Micro-Market evidence and timed by the Spring Launch Calendar.

 6) Payment-First Marketing: Solve the Monthly

-In a mid-6% world, a $10k price cut barely moves monthly payments; a $10k credit toward a 2-1 or permanent buydown changes buyer comfort meaningfully (ID 54).
+In a mid-6% world, a $10k price cut barely moves monthly payments; a $10k credit toward a 2-1 or permanent buydown changes buyer comfort meaningfully (Buyer Payment Playbook).

 - MLS remark default: “Seller offering up to $XX toward buyer credits—apply to 2-1 or permanent buydown.
 Lender-verified scenarios available.”